What Does Cell Phone Insurance Cover

 Issues that happen after the manufacturer’s warranty ends

-Most plans usually do not cover:
+Most plans usually do not include:

 Normal wear and tear